 The South Birmingham Sinfonia performed this symphony in their Winter 2013 series.
-The notes here are by Richard Kaye.
+The notes here are by Sadie Kaye.

 1. Feierlich, Misterioso - Moderato

 Schubert's 8th symphony and Bruckner's 9th are both what might be termed two “finished unfinished symphonies”.
 Conductor and composer Günter Wand regarded Bruckner as the"most important symphonist after Beethoven" [http://en.wikipedia.org/wiki/G%C3%BCnter_Wand] and performed Bruckner's 9th symphony with Schubert's unfinished at the opening concert at the 2001 Schleswig-Holstein Music Festival in Lübeck on July 8.
 Time and again towards the end of his life, Günter Wand combined these two works in a single programme, his interpretation of them confirming their affinities in the finest manner imaginable.

 Both symphonies seem to be genuinely incomplete, and (as usually performed) both start and finish in different keys.
 In the case of Bruckner 9, starting in D minor and ending at the end of the third movement in the very remote E major.

 In the case of the Bruckner, it appears that his time had really and truly run out and as much as he did not want his music to end with the third movement that is where the great composer's energy ran out.